Governance

 OUR STRUCTURE AND ITS PURPOSE

 The Microgeneration Certification Scheme Service Company (MCSSCo) trades as MCS.
-It is a wholly owned subsidiary of the MCS Charitable Foundation.
+It is a wholly owned subsidiary of The MCS Foundation.
 MCSSCo is incorporated under the Laws of England and Wales with registration number 07759366 and is based at First Floor, Violet 3, Sci-Tech, Daresbury, Keckwick Lane, Daresbury, Cheshire, WA4 4AB.
 VAT Number GB 189 2823 64.

 Since 2008, MCS has become the recognised Standard for UK products and their installation in the small-scale renewables sector.
-The Standards are owned by MCS Charitable Foundation and produced by MCS, following development by independent Technical Working Groups.
+The Standards are owned by The MCS Foundation and produced by MCS, following development by independent Technical Working Groups.

 This governance model is designed to raise and maintain standards and consumer protection.
 We are independent of, but supported by Government.
 MCS is responsible for the day to day running of the Scheme which has been independent of Government since novation in April 2018.